 Check the images below to see the difference the clean-up process can make.

-The scenario-convert also offers the option --generate-routes
+The Scenario-Convert also offers the option --generate-routes

-, which will generate
+, which will generate a large set of routes for the scenario.

-This wraps up one of the main workflows with the scenario-convert-script.
+This wraps up one of the main workflows with the Scenario-Convert-script.
 A quick reminder of what we achieved:

 With all of this you can now start further developing your scenario.
 For a more detailed description on the next steps please have a look at Additional Scenario Configuration and Application Development.